Picnic at Hanging Rock (novel): Basis in reality

 Picnic at Hanging Rock is written in the form of a true story, and even begins and ends with a pseudohistorical prologue and epilogue, reinforcing the mystery that has generated significant critical and public interest since its publication in 1967.
 However, while the geological feature, Hanging Rock, and the several towns mentioned are actual places near Mount Macedon, the story itself is entirely fictitious.
 Lindsay had done little to dispel the myth that the story is based on truth, in many interviews either refusing to confirm it was entirely fiction, or hinting that parts of the book were fictitious and that others were not.
 The dates named in the novel do not correspond to actual dates in the 1900 calendar.
 For instance, Valentine's Day, 14 February 1900, occurred on a Wednesday, not a Saturday; similarly, Easter Sunday fell on 15 April in 1900, not on 29 March.

 Appleyard College was to some extent based on Clyde Girls' Grammar School at St Kilda East, Victoria, which Joan Lindsay attended as a day-girl while in her teens.
 Incidentally, in 1919 this school was transferred to the town of Woodend, Victoria, about 8 km southwest of Hanging Rock.
 The fictional site of the college was described in the book as having an eastward view of Mount Macedon on the Bendigo Road.
-This would place it roughly 3.6 mi.
-(5.8 km) south of Woodend.
-The total trip to Hanging Rock was about 7.5 mi.
-(12 km.).
+This would place it roughly 5.8 km south of Woodend.
+The total trip to Hanging Rock was about 12 km.

-When asked in a 1974 interview about whether or not the novel was based in truth, Lindsay responded: "Well, it was written as a mystery and it remains a mystery.
+When asked in a 1974 interview about whether the novel was based in truth, Lindsay responded: "Well, it was written as a mystery and it remains a mystery.
 If you can draw your own conclusions, that's fine, but I don't think that it matters.
 I wrote that book as a sort of atmosphere of a place, and it was like dropping a stone into the water.
 I felt that story, if you call it a story—that the thing that happened on St. Valentine's Day went on spreading, out and out and out, in circles."
 The unresolved mystery of the disappearances in the novel aroused so much lasting public interest that in 1980 a book of hypothetical solutions (by Yvonne Rousseau) was published, called The Murders at Hanging Rock.